 Grimms’ fairy tales include one called ‘The Goose-Girl‘.
 I always liked this one and recently I decided to figure out what is so psychologically-rooted and numinously-appealing about it.
 The analysis will make more sense to you if you read the story at the above link, first.
-I do a bit of dream-analysis, and can see where this interpretation somewhat mimics the vague language of dreams.
+I do some dream-analysis, and have written this interpretation in a way that mimics the vague language of dreams.

 The story indicates that the queen mother’s love for her daughter gives the young princess her strength and power.
 When the girl allows herself to be mistreated (despite the fact that she knows better) she gives up her power.